turtlecoin/turtlecoin-docs/Simplewallet-Documentation.md

 # Simplewallet
-Simplewallet is most users portal to the TurtleCoin network.
+Simplewallet is most users's portal to the TurtleCoin network.
 It is essentially a dumb pipe, which requests data from the RPC interface, TurtleCoind.exe, and then displays this data to the user when required.

 Simplewallet unfortunately, along with a lot of the rest of the codebase, makes heavy use of global variables.
 They are fortunately only global to the .cpp/.h file, but it does make the code a lot harder to follow.